andreeeeaaaaas/my-digital-space/_pages/Ziggy.md

 Some of his more challenging qualities include:
 - Fetches (does not return)
-- Sand can become trapped in his fur, then slowly shed over time all over the floor
+- Sand gets trapped in his fur, then slowly sheds over time all over the floor
 - Will pester other dogs into chasing him
 - There's probably more, but I actually look past them all anyway...